 This is the pre-rigged double hook from Anglers Support Service (ASS), just as how Sato Sensei makes then with Pike hooks from Decoy with PE20 with Fluoro core.
 Available at 1026 yen.

 ASS Double Hooks

 This is the economy version by ASS, available at 598 yen.
 The hooks are ASS original with the hole in the eye.
 The assist line is knotted to the hooks, not a PR knot like the Sato’s Double Hooks.

-Sato Sensei came up with this technique of slow pitch jigging in order to get contacts in the time of the day when it’s slow and no one else is getting fish.
+Sato Sensei came up with this technique of slow pitch jigging in order to get contacts in the time of the day when the fish is slow and no one else is getting fish.
 Everything had to be fine tuned.
-But on the other hand, he wanted to be ready for a big one with the remarkably light tackle he uses.
-So he’s gone around every tiny little details for finesse and power.
+But on the other hand, he wanted to be ready for a big game with the remarkably light tackle he uses.
+He’s examined every tiny little details for finesse and power.

 And that is how he constantly catches the most fish, in a good day or a bad day.
 He says 90% of the difference is in preparation.

-So it’s a double hook.
-And the assist line has fluoro line running through PE braided so it’s very firm.
+The assist line has fluoro line running through PE braided.

 Slow pitch utilizes a lot of small actions and falling actions.
-The head of the jig moves up and down a lot.
-The firmness of the fluoro cored PE assist line keeps it away from tangling up with the leader.
-Still, it’s flexible enough to be swallowed by fish easily.
-Yet, when it comes to finding the fish to hook, non-cored PE has the advantage.
+The jig moves up and down a lot.
+The firmness of the fluoro cored PE assist line keeps the hooks from tangling with the leader.
+Yet, it’s flexible enough to be swallowed by fish easily.

-Fish make bites on the front of the movement, the head of the prey.
+Fish always try to bite on the head of the prey.
+The head is not where the humans paint the eye on the jig.
+To fish, it’s the front of the movement.
 When the jig is uplifting, fish bites on the head of the jig.
-When the jig is falling, fish bites on the rear of the jig.
+When the jig is falling, fish bites on the tail of the jig.

 Slow pitch Jigging Principles